Overview of New Hampshire CPA CPE Requirements

-Continuing professional education, for members of the AICPA, is the method by which they update their skills and knowledge and maintain their license.
-However, the requirements for obtaining CPE credit vary by location, since each state is overseen by a Board of Accountancy that sets stipulations and limitations for resident CPAs.
-Because of this, individuals must be familiar with the state requirements, so their efforts aren’t being wasted on methods of continuing professional education that aren’t acceptable for license recertification.
+CPE, for AICPA members, is the method by which they update their skills and knowledge and maintain their license.
+However, individual state Boards of Accountancy oversee each location, So, the requirements for obtaining CPE credit vary by location.
+Because of this, individuals must stay familiar with the state requirements.
+Otherwise, they might waste their efforts on unacceptable methods of CPE.
+Consequently, licensees in New Hampshire need to recognize the New Hampshire CPA CPE requirements specifically.

-Members of the AICPA who live in New Hampshire must renew their license every three years, and must complete 20 hours of continuing professional education per year and 120 hours every recertification period.
-The table below details some of the important dates and limitations for New Hampshire CPAs.
+Overall, New Hampshire licensees must renew their license every three years.
+Furthermore, they must complete 20 hours of CPE per year and 120 hours every recertification period.
+The table below also details some of the important dates and limitations for New Hampshire CPAs.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|